15197580192/PEG-GSTORE1.0/README.md

 - The `dbpasswd` field indicates the password of the gStore user
 - The `rootPath` field indicates the path of gStore deployed in the site

-> Note: To ensure the normal running of the program, PEG needs to log in to the site configured above without password and the gStore http service has been started.
+> Note: To ensure the normal running of the program, `PEG needs to log in to the site configured above without password` and `the gStore http service has been started`.
 Note that the version of gStore must be bigger than 1.0.
-> To start gStore http service, firstly get into gStore root path, then run `nohup ./bin/ghttp -p port_num &`.
+> To start gStore http service, firstly get into gStore root path, then run `nohup bin/ghttp -p port_num &`.

 ### How to run